 (ii) Total GHG emissions per 1,000 sq ft legally completed

 *Tonnes of CO2e. ** Tonnes of CO2e per legally completed unit. † Tonnes of CO2e per

 1,000 sq ft legally completed.
-(1) re stated to include scope 3 emissions.

-Priorities for 2019
+Priorities for 2020

 Reduce our GHG emissions against our chosen intensity measures.